inrd/edward/readme.md

 # Edward

 Edward is a contour-aware tracing plugin for OpenLayers.
 It captures the rendered map, extracts image gradients in a worker, and snaps interactive path tracing to visible contours.
+It was inspired by wanting an OpenLayers equivalent to Annotorious's magnetic outline plugin: https://github.com/annotorious/plugin-magnetic-outline

 ## Install